ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) Longer springs are made of different materials
+A) Short springs have more windings

-B) The force needed per millimeter is greater for short lengths
+B) Longer springs are always weaker

-C) Longer springs are always weaker
+C) The force needed per millimeter is greater for short lengths

-D) Short springs have more windings
+D) Longer springs are made of different materials

 ---

-The force needed per millimeter is greater for short lengths
+C) The force needed per millimeter is greater for short lengths

 ///